cryptiumlabs/juvix/doc/reference/src/frontend/features.md

-All features desugar to Core (with several passes, typeclass lookup, etc.)
+All features desugar to Core (with several passes, typeclass lookup, etc).

 ### Datatypes